grantgeorge/code-challenge/Readme.md

 - Use any framework you'd like or none at all!
 - Feel free to use any boilerplate, online guides, etc. The internet is your resource!
 - Feel free to ask me questions, or schedule a time to pair program (remote or in-person) a particular problem you're stuck on (up to 1 hour) <grant@settheset.com>!
-- Have fun!!
+- Have fun!! 😄
-- Program/frontend skills have the highest weight so I recommend using a popular design framework such as [bootstrap][], [material-ui][], etc.
+- Program/frontend skillz have the highest weight so I recommend using a popular design framework such as [bootstrap][], [material-ui][], etc.

 ##